osu-codeclub/carpentries-aug-2024/12_dplyr.md

     10  1997 Afghanistan           635.
     # ℹ 1,694 more rows

-What is happening here is that we take the `gapminder` data frame, and push (or “pipe”) it into the `select()` function, whose output in turn is piped into the `rename()` function.
-You can think of the pipe as “then”: take `gapminder`, *then* select, *then* rename.
+What happened here is that we took the `gapminder` data frame, pushed (or “piped”) it into the `select()` function, whose output was in turn piped into the `rename()` function.

+You can think of the pipe as **“then”**: take `gapminder`, *then* select, *then* rename.

-When we do this, the piped input replaces our previous way of specifying the input (with the `.data` argument).
-Under the hood, when you pipe something into a function, this will by default be passed to *the first argument of the function*. *dplyr* (and other tidyverse) functions are quite consistent with the first argument always being a data frame, which makes them “pipe-friendly”.
+When using pipes, piped input replaces our previous way of specifying the input with the `.data` argument.

+Under the hood, when you pipe something into a function, this will by default be passed to **the first argument of the function**. *dplyr* (and other tidyverse) functions are quite consistent with the first argument always being a data frame, which makes them “pipe-friendly”.

 Using pipes is slightly less typing and more readable than successive assignments.
 (It is also faster and uses less computer memory.)